vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S2/README.md

 ## What are we doing today?

-> 1. 30,000 foot view of Docker / Just Enough Docker
+> 1. Quick Recap of the [previous session](https://www.youtube.com/watch?v=Ydd8FQvHr3Q)
->    - Docker architecture
->    - The Docker daemon
->    - The Docker client
->    - The Docker Images
->    - The Docker Containers
->    - The Docker Images Registry
-> 1. Hands-on with Docker using `nginx` on Local Machine
+> 1. Hands-on with Dockerize Static Web Site
+>    - Build and Push the Docker Image to Docker Hub
-> 1. Hands-on with Docker using `Razor Web App` on Local Machine
+>    - Execute Docker Image from Docker Hub on Local Machine
-> 1. 30,000 foot view of ECS / Just Enough ECS
-> 1. Hands-on with FarGate/ECD using `nginx` on AWS Console
-> 1. Hands-on with FarGate/ECD using `Razor Web App` on AWS Console
+> 1. Hands-on with Fargate/ECS using Static Web Site Docker Image on AWS Console
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?